-Something ancient and traditional in Chile Egg Yolk Bonbons or “Huevo mol”, it is said that during the colonial times the nuns prepared this egg yolk curd, it seems entirely plausible since it is an excellent way to preserve the yolks and use it if you are using the whites for meringue.
+Something ancient and traditional in Chile is Egg Yolk Bonbons or “Huevo mol”, it is said that during colonial times the nuns prepared this egg yolk curd.
+It seems entirely plausible since it is an excellent way to preserve the yolks and use them if you are using the whites for meringue.

 - 6 egg yolks

 - 250 g granulated sugar

 - 3 tablespoons of water

 - almond flour (peeled and ground almonds) if desired to make the bonbons or cover a cake

 - In a large bowl, lightly beat the egg yolks with the vanilla until frothy, 1 minute.